Karachay-Cherkessia: Geography

 The republic is located at the slopes of northwestern Caucasus and borders with Krasnodar Krai in the west and northwest, the Kabardino-Balkar Republic in the southeast, Georgia (including Abkhazia) in the south and west, and with Stavropol Krai in the northeast.
 It stretches for 140 km from north to south and for 170 km from east to west.
 Mountains cover 80% of the republic's territory; Mount Elbrus, which at 5642 m is the highest peak in the Caucasus, is located on the republic's border with Kabardino-Balkaria.
 The republic is rich in water resources.
 A total of 172 rivers flow through its territory, with the largest one being the Kuban, Bolshoy Zelenchuk, Maly Zelenchuk, Urup, and Laba.
 There are about 130 mountain lakes of glacial origin and an abundance of mineral springs.
 Climate is moderate, with short winters and long, warm, humid summers.
 The average January temperature is -3.2 C, and the average July temperature is +20.6 C. Average annual precipitation varies from 550 mm in the plains to 2500 mm in the mountains.
 Natural resources include gold, coal, clays, and more.

+Karachay-Cherkessia is the only region in the North Caucasian Federal District that does not have an airport.

 History

-The Karachay-Cherkess Autonomous Oblast was founded on January 12, 1922, in the early years of the Soviet Union.
+The Karachay-Cherkess Autonomous Oblast was founded on 12 January 1922, in the early years of the Soviet Union.
 It was split into Karachay Autonomous Oblast and Cherkess National Okrug on 26 April 1926.
 The Cherkess National District was elevated to an autonomous oblast status on 30 April 1928.

-In 1943, Karachay Autonomous Oblast was abolished, the Karachay people were accused of collaboration with the Nazis and subsequently deported to the Kazakh and Uzbek republics.
+In November 1943, Karachay Autonomous Oblast was abolished, the Karachay people were accused of collaboration with the Nazis and 70,000 were subsequently deported to the Kazakh and Uzbek republics.
 Most of the Karachay territory was split between Stavropol Krai and the Georgian SSR.
 The remaining territory populated by the Cherkessians was known as Cherkess Autonomous Oblast until 9 January 1957 when it was incorporated into Karachay-Cherkess Autonomous Oblast in its former borders due to the rehabilitation of the Karachay.

-On July 3, 1991, the autonomous oblast was elevated to the status of the Autonomous Soviet Socialist Republic of Karachay-Cherkessia (under the jurisdiction of the Russian SFSR).
-With the dissolution of the Soviet Union, congresses of deputies of various nationalities proclaimed:
+On 3 July 1991, the autonomous oblast was elevated to the status of the Autonomous Soviet Socialist Republic of Karachay-Cherkessia (under the jurisdiction of the Russian SFSR).